 I think the most magical Christmas we can have is one where we open our hearts, even to strangers and let the joy we feel overflow into each other’s cups.
 It is through outpouring and giving that we make this season really matter.

-We must make the choice to make those who are missing the joy of Christmas this year reappear and be more real than ever.
+We must make the choice to make joy reappear to those who are missing it this year; and be more real than ever.
 Love is a gift; and also a give.

 So I pray you find love and give love this Christmas holiday.